 Measurable Goal 3.3.2 - In Permit Year 1, the City will review the standard operating procedure (SOP) for the dry weather outfall inspection program and revise it as necessary.
-The City will have the reviewed SOP available no later than September 19, 2014.
+The City will have Westbrook Stormwater Program Annual Report: Permit Year 4 the reviewed SOP available no later than September 19, 2014.

-Activities Completed During Permit Year 3: During Permit Year 3, dry weather outfall inspections were conducted in the Mill Brook and Long Creek watershed.
-Inspections were conducted in June 2016.
-The City has transferred the responsibility for conducting dry weather outfall inspections from a GIS consultant to the City Sustainability Coordinator and inspection results are recorded Westbrook Stormwater Program Annual Report: Permit Year 3 using a handheld Juno device.
-This program allows staff to designate outfalls needing follow up.
+Activities Completed During Permit Year 4: During Permit Year 4, dry weather outfall inspections were conducted in the Mill Brook, Long Creek, Capisic Brook and Fore River watersheds.
+Inspections were conducted in May and June of 2017.
+The City Sustainability Coordinator and GIS consultant shared the task of conducting the dry weather outfall inspections and inspection results are recorded using a cell phone with the GIS Collector application.
+This application updates the City stormwater map almost immediately and allows staff to designate outfalls needing follow up.
 That designation is easily sorted from the remaining data by exporting a CSV file.